 - Homoscedasticity – In homoscedasticity, the response variables possess common variances in their errors.
 This is completely independent of the value of predictor variables.
 However, in practice, this does not hold valid as the errors can be heteroscedastic.
 This happens when the response variable varies over a wider scale.

 - Normality – In normality, the collected samples hold a normal distribution of errors.

 The regression model may be insufficient for making predictions if we violate any of these assumptions.

-Note: Complexity of a regression model increases with increasing number of parameters.
+Note: Complexity of a regression model increases with an increasing number of parameters.

-A Multicollinearity refers to redundancy.
-It is a non-linear relationship between two explanatory variables, leading to inaccurate parameter estimates.
-Multicollinearity exists when two or more variables represent an exact or approximate linear relationship with respect to the dependent variable.
+In multicollinearity, we refer to redundancy.
+There exists a non-linear relationship between the variables which ultimately leads to inaccuracies in the parameter estimation.
+This takes place when two or more variables exhibit an exact or approximate relationship that is with respect to the dependent variable.

 VIF = 1/ (1-Ri2)

-- Deflated t-test and degradation of model predictability.
+- T-test deflation and degradation takes place because of model predictability.

-We have seen effects of Multicollinearity.
-So if possible remove it using following manner:
+We have seen the effects of multicollinearity.
+So if possible, remove it using the following manner:

 - Specifying the regression model again.